 Other medications may interact with Humalog and Novolog.
 These interactions can cause side effects in your body.
 For instance, some interactions may cause your blood sugar level to drop dangerously low.
 Other interactions may make Humalog or Novolog less effective.
-In other words, the drugs won’t work as well as they should to treat your diabetes.
+In other words, the drugs won’t work as well to treat your diabetes.

 Both Humalog and Novolog interact with the following drugs:

-- high blood pressure drugs, including beta blockers
+- high blood pressure drugs, including beta-blockers

 - androgens (male hormones)